Pentest Limited - Terms & Conditions

 4.5 That should the Client require a laptop or Personal Digital Assistant (PDA) to be security tested by the Company it will deliver the laptop and/or PDA to the Company’s registered address and collect it from those premises or authorise other means of delivery and return at the Client’s own risk.
 The Company shall not be liable for the laptop or PDA during transit to or from its offices;

-4.6 The Client will compensate the Company for any direct indirect losses incurred as a result of a claim from a third party arising out of any failure of the Client to comply with clauses 4.1, 4.2 and 4.3 provided always that the Company shall mitigate any and all losses and provide written notice of any claim to the Client within 10 working days;
+4.6 The Client or such Group will compensate the Company for any direct indirect losses incurred as a result of a claim from a third party arising out of any failure of the Client or such Group to comply with clauses 4.1, 4.2 and 4.3 provided always that the Company shall mitigate any and all losses and provide written notice of any claim to the Client within 10 working days;

 4.7 To provide the Company with at least one employee who shall have substantial computer systems, network and project management experience of the Client’s Systems to act as liaison between the Client and the Company;

 4.8 To co-operate with the Company and to provide it promptly with such information about its Systems, network, premises, equipment, data structures, protocols, software, hardware and firmware as are reasonably required by the Company;